Cooking Chickpeas in a Pressure Cooker | Easy and Digestible Basic Recipe

-Cooking dry chickpeas: here’s how to do it simply using a pressure cooker.
+Cooking dried chickpeas: here’s how to do it easily using the pressure cooker.

-My basic recipe for cooking chickpeas perfect as a soup or as a base for appetizers, first or main courses.
+My basic recipe for cooking chickpeas perfect as a soup or as a base for appetizers, first or second courses.

-Remember that dry legumes need to soak for 12-24 hours, during which it is good to change the water a couple of times and then rinse them well before cooking.
+Remember that dried legumes need soaking for 12-24 hours, during which it is good to change the water a couple of times and then rinse them well before cooking.

 Choice of chickpeas